NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

    mapping between a backend and an SVM, a variety of advanced functionality (e.g. volume type extra-specs) will be disabled.

-Cinder Volumes and FlexVol Volumes
+Cinder volumes and FlexVol Volumes
 ----------------------------------

 Data ONTAP FlexVol volumes (commonly referred to as volumes) and